emma-bennett/emma-bennett.github.io/posts1/_posts/2020-28-06-directoriespart3.markdown

   *coding tid-bit* - the above format actually follows that of a for-each loop where it looks at every object in the 'site.portfolio' folder and formats each into its own blog post.

+The upside to having multiple different directories is that they all still work in the search bar and also work as their own filtered tags automatically, but it is easier to accumulate more alike posts together on the same page.

+ Hopefully you are now comfortable creating different Jekyll directories!
+Thanks for reading.